-Advisors: Aimee Wardle, Assistant Director for Student Life Kaitlin West, Coordinator for Fraternity and Sorority Life
+Advisors: Aimee Wardle, Assistant Director for Student Life

-Interfraternity Council (IFC)
+Interfraternity Council (IFC) - ifc@tcnj.edu

 The Interfraternity Council exists to promote the shared interests and values of our member fraternities: leadership, service, brotherhood, and scholarship.
 IFC serves to advocate the needs of its member fraternities through enrichment of the fraternity experience, advancement and growth of the fraternity community, and enhancement of the educational mission of the host institution.